MichielDeRuiter/InfoVis-team-4/README.md

 * Hover or click on subreddit shows a radar plot for a given subreddit, showing relationships between these features
 * After meeting: continued work on API and started with visualization skeleton first screen

+### Team Meeting 27/02
+* Finalized static API to return data for frontend and began working on producing results in the backend
+* Created frontend skeleton structure with D3.js

 ## Week 5

 ## Week 6